fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/templates/macro.rst

 **l**

-The **l** macro can be used to return the lowercase version of the parameter.
+The **l** modifier can be used to return the lowercase version of the parameter.

 .. code-block:: bash